technomancy/leiningen/doc/DEPLOY.md

 Central](http://search.maven.org/) is often desirable.
 Most tools that use the Maven repository format (including Leiningen, Gradle, sbt, and Maven itself) include Maven Central or one of its mirrors as a default repository for resolving project dependencies.
-So, deploying your libraries to Maven Central offers the widest distribution, especially if your users are likely to be in languages other than Clojure.
+So deploying your libraries to Maven Central offers the widest distribution, especially if your users are likely to be in languages other than Clojure.